You want smart political talk without the meltdowns?

 Well, we've gone into that in detail.

-A 10% tariff versus our two and a half percent uh tariff, and of course, their 20% VAT tax, that's 30% increase to the sticker price of any automobile we're selling there.
+That's 30% increase to the sticker price of any automobile we're selling there.

-Uh clearly Donald Trump has gotten his attention.
+Clearly, Donald Trump has gotten his attention.

-And uh President Xi apparently is going on an Asia trade blitz, according to reports, visiting Cambodia, Vietnam, Malaysia, seeking to stabilize China's trade ties, and their commerce minister arguing this week that Trump tariffs inflict serious harm on developing nations.
+And President Xi apparently is going on an Asia trade blitz, according to reports, visiting Cambodia, Vietnam, Malaysia, seeking to stabilize China's trade ties, and their commerce minister arguing this week that Trump tariffs inflict serious harm on developing nations.

 Meanwhile, most of those countries are already at the point of wanting to deal with President Trump and negotiate trade deals with us.

-And so anyway, we're gonna we'll we'll see what happens and with China.
+And so, anyway, we'll see what happens.

-I still believe that they will need access to our markets.
+And with China, I still believe that they will need access to our markets.

-Uh is he more open and willing to negotiate with our allies and partners?
+Is he more open and willing to negotiate with our allies and partners?

-Sure, but again, the choice is going to be free and fair trade versus reciprocal trade, but the choice will be yours.
+But again, the choice is going to be free and fair trade versus reciprocal trade, but the choice will be yours.

 Here's the president sounding the alarm about how during the Biden years we lost trillions of dollars because they allowed China to take advantage of us, rip us off, and abuse us.